Mondshein Sequences (a.k.a. (2,1)-Orders): Generalizing Canonical Orderings

-\shortversion{The original definition of canonical orderings by Kant~\cite{Kant1996} states several additional properties, all of which can be deduced from the ones given in Definition~\ref{def:canonicalordering}.
-E.g., it is easy to see for every $i$ that the outer face $C_i$ of $G_i$ forms a cycle containing $tr$.
-We refer to the appendix for details.}

 The fact that $D$ is non-separating plays a key role for both canonical orderings and their generalization to non-planar graphs.
-E.g., for canonical orderings, Lemma~\ref{lem:connected} implies that the plane graph $G$ can be constructed from $P_0$ by successively inserting the ears of $D$ to only one dedicated face of the current embedding, a routine that is heavily applied in graph drawing and embedding problems.
+E.g., Lemma~\ref{lem:connected} implies that the plane graph $G$ can be constructed from $P_0$ by successively inserting the ears of $D$ to only one dedicated face of the current embedding, a routine that is heavily applied in graph drawing and embedding problems.
+Put simply, the second condition forces $u$ to be ``added last'' in $D$.
+Further motivations are given by 3-connectivity: If we would not restrict $u$ to be the only vertex in $P_{birth(u)}$, other vertices in the same ear could have degree two, as the non-separateness does not imply any later neighbors for the last ear.
+The condition $ru \notin P_{birth(u)}$ ensures that $u$ has degree at least three in $G$ (which is necessary for $3$-connectivity) and will also lead to the existence of a third independent spanning tree (see Application~1 in Section~\ref{sec:applications}).

+We note that forcing one edge $rt$ in $P_0$ is optimal in the sense that two edges $rz$ and $rt$ cannot be forced: Let $W$ be a sufficiently large wheel graph with center vertex $r$ and rim vertices $t$ and $z$ such that $t$ and $z$ are not adjacent.
+Then a canonical ordering with $rt, rz \in P_0$ and avoiding $u$ does not exist, as any inner vertex on the rim-path from $t$ to $z$ not containing $u$ has no larger neighbor with respect to $birth$, and thus violates the non-separateness.

-\longversion{The original definition of canonical orderings by Kant~\cite{Kant1996} states the following additional properties.
+The original definition of canonical orderings by Kant~\cite{Kant1996} states the following additional properties.

-\begin{lemma}[further properties] For every $0 \leq i \leq m-n$ in a canonical ordering, \begin{compactenum} \item[4.] the outer face $C_i$ of the plane subgraph $G_i \subseteq G$ is a (simple) cycle that contains $tr$, \item[5.] $G_i$ is $2$-connected and every separation pair of $G_i$ has both its vertices in $C_i$, \item[6.] for $i > 0$, the neighbors of $inner(P_i)$ in $G_{i-1}$ are contained consecutively in $C_{i-1}$, and \item[7.] if $|inner(P_i)| \geq 2$, each inner vertex of $P_i$ has degree two in $G_i$. \end{compactenum} \end{lemma}
+\begin{lemma}[further properties] For every $0 \leq i \leq m-n$ in a canonical ordering, \begin{compactenum} \item[4.] the outer face $C_i$ of the plane subgraph $G_i \subseteq G$ is a (simple) cycle that contains $rt$, \item[5.] $G_i$ is $2$-connected and every separation pair of $G_i$ has both its vertices in $C_i$, and \item[6.] for $i > 0$, the neighbors of $inner(P_i)$ in $G_{i-1}$ are contained consecutively in $C_{i-1}$. \end{compactenum} Further, the canonical ordering implies the existence of one satisfying the following property: \begin{compactenum} \item[7.] if $|inner(P_i)| \geq 2$, each inner vertex of $P_i$ has degree two in $G-\overline{V_i}$ \end{compactenum} \end{lemma}